PredellaN/Blender-to-PrusaSlicer/README.md

 ## Troubleshooting
 - If after installing the dependencies the addon doesn't reload correctly, close and re-open blender, and re-activate the addon.
 - If using a sandboxed PrusaSlicer such as the flatpak version, make sure PrusaSlicer can write temporary files (in Linux, this means being allowed to write to /tmp ).
+The AppImage version however is the only one i currently support.

+## Coming Soon
+- Multi-material slicing
+- In-blender gcode preview

 ## License
 This project is licensed under the MIT License.